-Mrs. Uhlmann is responsible for the areas risk management, life insurance and claims, IT services, internal reporting and controlling and project management.
+Mrs. Uhlmann is responsible for the areas risk management, life insurance and claims, IT services, internal reporting, controlling and project management.
+Additionally, she is the appointed AMLCO (Anti money laundering Compliance officer).

 The areas of responsibility of Mr. Hronovsky are marketing and sales.
-Furthermore, he has the function as the Compliance Officer.
+Furthermore, he is the appointed Compliance Officer.

-Mr. Petrides is the President of the Audit Committee and is additionally responsible for supervising the executive Board of Directors.
+Mr. Petrides and Mr. Michael form the Audit Committee and are additionally responsible for supervising the Board of Directors.